MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

 Featured applications are grouped and pushed to the top of the list in the Power Apps mobile player.

+> [!NOTE]
-**Note**: Like environments, the *AppName* field is a unique identifier, which is different from the *DisplayName*.
+> Like environments, the *AppName* field is a unique identifier, which is different from the *DisplayName*.
 If you want to perform operations based on the display name, some functions will let you use the pipeline (see next function).

 ### Make an application a Hero app, using the pipeline